-Undercover Mexican Girl spent her childhood between Aguascalientes, Mexico and Los Angeles, California (specifically South El Monte, if you’re familiar with the San Gabriel Valley).
+Undercover Mexican Girl spent her childhood in Aguascalientes, Mexico and Los Angeles, California (specifically South El Monte, if you’re familiar with the San Gabriel Valley).

-She’s been writing stories since elementary school, and at some point, she went to college and earned a BA in History from Carnegie Mellon University and an MFA in Creative Writing from Texas State University at San Marcos.
-She has lived in Austin, Texas since 1998.
+She’s been writing stories since elementary school, and at some point, she went to college and earned a BA in History & Public Policy from Carnegie Mellon University and an MFA in Creative Writing from Texas State University at San Marcos.

-She’s worked (for pay) as a violin shop manager, a film production assistant, a high school and college teacher, freelance writer and editor, in the non-profit world doing public relations, development, and fundraising, in the start-up world doing social media and content marketing, and in local city politics doing community outreach.
-Undercover Mexican Girl is currently working as the PR and marketing person for Amphibian Stage Productions in Fort Worth, Texas.
+She’s worked as a violin shop manager, an English teacher, freelance writer and editor, in the nonprofit and start-up world doing public relations and marketing, and in local city politics doing community outreach.

 Some of Undercover Mexican Girl’s favorite people, places, and things, in no particular order: Berlin, the color red, sushi, classical music, Guanajuato, old-school conjunto, homemade menudo and pozole, gypsy music, craft beer, the ocean, playing the violin, piano, and ukulele, Anne of Green Gables, 1920s and 30s jazz, fizzy water, jug band music, the author Kay Bowles, and Gael Garcia Bernal.